Machine Learning in R with tidymodels: An Introduction

 collect_metrics(iris_res)

 This shows the mean accuracy and its standard error across the five folds.
-A lower standard error means your accuracy estimate is more stable.
+A lower standard error means your accuracy estimate is more stable and the model generalizes consistently.
+With cross-validation confirming the random forest works, you may now ask whether a simpler model would do just as well.

 You might want to compare random forest against logistic regression.
 Define both specifications: